jamexuxu/Eosin_VRRenderer/README.md

-# Eosin_VRRenderer
+# Eosin_VRRenderer for MMDShow and mmd2timeline Player

 ## Overview

-This is a GitHub version of [Eosin's VRRenderer Plugin](https://hub.virtamate.com/resources/video-renderer-for-3d-vr180-vr360-and-flat-2d-audio-bvh-animation-recorder.11994/) for Virt-A-Mate.
+This is an extended version of [Eosin's VRRenderer Plugin](https://hub.virtamate.com/resources/video-renderer-for-3d-vr180-vr360-and-flat-2d-audio-bvh-animation-recorder.11994/) for Virt-A-Mate.
 See that link for further information.

-This **isn't an official repository for the plugin**, but my (yunidatsu) private one for releasing some changes I'm doing to it.
+In order to better support MMD recording, I made some modifications previously.
+Later, I discovered [yunidatsu's Modified Version](https://github.com/yunidatsu/Eosin_VRRenderer), which includes a highly useful multi-threaded rendering feature.
+I forked that version and merged my previous changes with it, resulting in this version.

+**This version is recommended to be used in conjunction with MMDShow (version 3.0.0 or higher) and mmd2timeline Player (version 1.5 or higher).**

 ## License